digideskio/terms/prohibited_businesses/hk.md

   </tr>
   <tr>
     <td>
-      Use of Stripe in a manner inconsistent with its intended use or as expressly prohibited in the Terms of Service
+      Use of Stripe in a manner inconsistent with its intended use or as expressly prohibited in the Services Agreement
     </td>
     <td>
       Use of Stripe principally as a virtual terminal (e.g., submitting card transactions by manually inputting card information); processing where there is no bona fide good or service sold, or donation accepted; card testing; evasion of card network chargeback monitoring programs; sharing cardholder information with another merchant for payment cross-sell product or service